 On today’s date in 1953, Maurice “The Rocket” Richard scored the 325th goal of his National Hockey League (NHL) career to become the all-time leading goal scorer in NHL history.

 A Montreal native, Richard played 18 seasons with the Montreal Canadiens from 1942-60, during which time he became the first player to score 50 goals in one season (1944-45) and the first player to reach 500 career goals (1957).

 In 1947, Richard won the Hart Trophy as the league’s most valuable player.
 Altogether, he played in 13 all-star games and was named to 14 post-season all-star teams.

 Richard retired in 1960 after helping the Canadiens win five consecutive Stanley Cup Championships.
 At the time of his retirement, he was the NHL’s all-time leader in goals with 544 career goals.

 Mint engravers used photographs supplied by the Hockey Hall of Fame to capture the players in iconic poses.
-Each of the 50-cent coins, which were part of the Mint’s Hockey Legends issue, had a mintage of 25,000.
-These sterling silver coins contain 92.5 per cent silver and 7.5 per cent copper and have a diameter of 27.13 mm and a weight of 9.3 grams.
-The obverse features the effigy of Queen Elizabeth II by Susanna Blunt.
+Each of the 50-cent coins, which were part of the Mint’s “Hockey Legends” issue, had a mintage of 25,000.
+Struck in sterling silver with 92.5 per cent silver and 7.5 per cent copper, they each have a diameter of 27.13 millimetres and a weight of 9.3 grams.